-To receive credit for a course, the student must fulfill all the requirements of the course (papers, class assignments, examinations, etc.) to the professor's satisfaction and receive an acceptable passing grade in the course.
+To receive credit for a course, the student must satisfactorily fulfill all the requirements of the course (papers, assignments, etc.) and receive an acceptable passing grade in the course.

 Grades and grade-point averages are calculated in the same manner as at the undergraduate level (see page 32).